|Linda, in our church's sanctuary|

-As the couple engages in ongoing, as-needed, confession and forgiveness, and as they begin to learn the new ways of speaking the truth in love to each other, they will be ready to addres their marital pain.
-They will be ready to walk through their pain, with the help of God.
+As the couple engages in ongoing, as-needed, confession and forgiveness, and as they begin to learn new ways of speaking the truth in love to each other, they will be ready to address their pain.
+They will be able to walk through their pain, with God's help.

 We expect the couple to invest in their marriage.
-Having a good marriage takes work.
-This takes time and commitment.
+A good marriage requires work.
+This involves time and commitment.
 This is where some couples get stalled.
 They were hoping for a quick fix; we are hoping for an ongoing relationship.

 Linda and I have deeply invested in our marriage.
-Throughout the years we have together read many books on marital health, attended various conferences on keeping the fire burning in marriage, and watched videos on how to have a healthy, Jesus-centered marriage.
+Through the years we have read many books on marital health, attended various conferences on keeping the fire burning in marriage, and watched videos on how to have a healthy, Jesus-centered marriage.